Companion services — when they need company more than care

 Making the Relationship Work

-Once you've found a companion, the first few visits are an adjustment period for everyone.
+Once you've found a companion, the first few visits are an adjustment period.
 Your parent might feel awkward having someone new in their home.
-The companion is learning how your parent likes things done.
-They're learning your parent's routine and preferences.
+The companion is learning how your parent likes things.
+They're learning routines and preferences.

 Give your parent and the companion time to build a relationship.
 The first visit might feel formal.
 By the third or fourth visit, they're probably more comfortable with each other.
-Don't judge the fit based on the first week.
+Don't judge the fit based on one week.

 Check in with your parent about how it's going.
 Is the timing working?
 Does your parent like the person?
 Is there anything that would make it better?
 Sometimes small adjustments make a big difference.
-Maybe your parent would prefer if the companion came on a different day, or at a different time of day.
-Maybe your parent would like to go somewhere specific during one visit each week.
+Maybe your parent would prefer a different day, or a different time, or would like to go somewhere specific during one visit each week.

 Also check in with the companion, especially if you're paying privately.
 How is your parent doing?
 Is there anything about the arrangement that isn't working?
 Is your parent engaged, or do they seem withdrawn?
 A good companion will tell you honestly if they're concerned about your parent's wellbeing.